conifercone/mumu-intellij-plugin/DESCRIPTION.md

-<p><b>🎉 Your Coding Buddy – The plugin contains a set of useful functions, Inspired by growth, driven by passion, and always open-source! 🎉</b></p>
+<p><b>The plugin is a powerful and versatile set of tools designed to enhance the development experience of software engineers.</b></p>
 <br/>
 <p>
     <b>